If you have not read part 1, why you should not share site passwords, you can do so here first.

-If you are logged in, Enpass will fill in your details and automatically log you in
+If you are logged in to the Enpass application, Enpass will fill in your details and automatically log you into the site.

-If you are not logged in, you will get a prompt to log in.
-Once you do, Enpass will fill in your details and log you in.
+If you are not logged in to Enpass, you will get a prompt to log in.
+Once you do, Enpass will fill in your details and log you into the site.

 And that is how you use a password manager.